heavyai/heavyai/docs/source/contributing.rst

    cd ./heavydb

    # Use Thrift to generate the Python bindings
-   thrift -gen py -r heavydb.thrift
+   thrift -gen py -r heavy.thrift

    # Copy the generated bindings to the heavyai root
    cp -r ./gen-py/heavydb/* ../heavyai/heavydb/